graphql/graphiql/README.md

   to non-leaf fields which invalidly lack a selection set.
   Accepts a GraphQLType instance and returns an array of field names.
   If not provided, a default behavior will be used.

+- `theme`: an optional string of the theme you'd like to use for the query-editor, result-viewer, and variable-editor.
+Simply load the css for the theme you'd like use and set this property to that theme.
+For example, you can load `tomorrow-night-eighties` by adding a `<link rel="stylesheet" href="https://codemirror.net/theme/tomorrow-night-eighties.css" />` to your page, and then set the `theme` prop to `tomorrow-night-eighties`.

 **Children:**